-The headwaters of the Rio Grande river are the Southern boundary and the Continental Divide of the Colorado and Arkansas Rivers are the western boundary of Chaffee County.
+The headwaters of the Rio Grande river are the Southern boundary.
+The Continental Divide of the Colorado and Arkansas Rivers are the western boundary of Chaffee County.

 There are more 14 thousand foot peaks in Chaffee County than in any other County in the Continental U.S. There are hundreds of miles of old mining roads, railroad right of ways and singletrack trails in the area.
 Plus, one of the only portions of the Continental Divide trail open to motorcycles.

 Club Membership is Included with Signing Up for the X-Roads of the Rockies .
 Ride with GPS club Membership is included with your Exit Tours MC Membership.